This camp is now full. Click here or on the REGISTER Now button to be added to waiting list.

 |Course Date Info:|

 Overnight students will check in at the residence hall on Sunday evening and check out on Saturday morning.
 Day students will check in on Monday morning between 8:30 - 9:00 a.m.
 Classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

 Some basic computer knowledge is required, but this course is designed for students with little to no experience in digital animation.

-Jingyi Zhang is a recent graduate from the University of Georgia, where she completed the MFA in Dramatic Media.
+Jingyi Zhang is a PhD student in Theatre and Performance Studies at the University of Georgia, where he completed her MFA in Dramatic Media.
 Her focuses are on computer animation and animation performance.
 She will continue her graduate studies next year with UGA, pursuing a Ph.D. in performance studies.
 She received her MA degree at UGA three years ago in Mass Media Studies, with a cultural studies thesis project on Japanese anime.
-She has been teaching the Introduction to Cinema course for two semesters.
+She has been teaching the Introduction to Cinema for two semesters.
 Her most recent works including the character models and animation in the Rosetta project, a 3D animation project that recreates scenes in Romeo and Juliet and Tartuffe.
-This is Jingyi’s first year as a Summer Academy instructor.